 If you’re looking for something unique to do as summer comes to an end, visiting a sunflower farm is the perfect thing for you!
-Whether you’re gathering flowers for your vase, entertaining your kids, or trying to get the perfect picture ‘for the ‘gram’, find out all you can do at a local sunflower farm in Rochester, New York.
+Whether you’re gathering flowers for your vase, entertaining your kids, or trying to get the perfect picture ‘for the ‘gram’, find out all you can do at a local sunflower farm in New York.
+Check out my experiences in Rochester and Rome.

 Wickham Farms Sunflower Spectacular

 Rochester, New York has earned the name “Flower City” for a reason.
 In addition to the Lilac Festival every spring, several farms have gorgeous fields of sunflowers at the end of summer.
-Yesterday I had the pleasure of visiting Wickham Farms just outside of Rochester for their Sunflower Spectacular.
-Thought the skies were gray, my spirits were not!
+Last year I had the pleasure of visiting Wickham Farms just outside of Rochester for their Sunflower Spectacular.
+Though the skies were gray, my spirits were not!

-Wickham Farms is proud to display 19 varieties of sunflowers with over 250,000 blooms in their fields.
+Wickham Farms is proud to display 30 varieties of sunflowers with over 250,000 blooms in their fields.
+(That’s 11 more varieties than last summer!)
 Let me tell you, it was pure joy wandering through the fields and admiring all the different kinds.

 There are two different levels of admission to the Sunflower Spectacular.
 Standard admission includes entrance to the farm and sunflower fields, two sunflowers, and a hayride.
-The cost is $10 on weekends and $8 on weekdays.
+The cost is $10 on weekends and $9 on weekdays.
 If you’re looking to get the most out of your experience – particularly if you’re visiting with kids – opt for the other admission.
 For $15 on weekends and $10 on weekdays, you also get access to all of the activities on the farm.
 This includes a corn maze, jumping pad, animal encounters, and more!
 Perfect for spending some time with the kiddos.
-Children 2 and under are free, and you can save $1 on your weekend admission by purchasing tickets online!
+Children 2 and under are free.

 Inside the main barn, you’ll find a café and gift shop.
 Decently pressed sandwiches, desserts, and drinks are available for consumption onsite.
 While I was disappointed it wasn’t quite apple cider season, I opted for some giant snickerdoodle cookies.
 As I ate mine on the car ride home, I was crushed that I didn’t get more!
 That was by far the best snickerdoodle I ever had.
 Be sure to treat yourself!